ivanfmartinez/obd-java-api/README.md

 OBD-II Java API

+** I've just added some patches from various forks and have it here so I can use it as I need.

 ## NOTICE

 **I am no longer involved in any way with OBD and related activities, so don't expect my feedback on issues, pull-requests and most of all, email.**